 Opioid addiction, and the resulting overdoses and deaths, has a profound impact on our region – most directly on law enforcement, healthcare, social services and workforce productivity.
 For each opioid addict, the lives of at least 5 to 10 family and friends have also been impacted.
 It’s very likely you’ve been touched personally by the opioid epidemic, whether you’re aware of it or not.

 - Tampa Bay’s opioid overdose rate of 23.3 per 100,000 population is 9.75% higher than the State of Florida, and 50.5% higher than the nation.

 - Nearly 3 people die every day in Tampa Bay from an opioid overdose, totaling 1,024 deaths in 2019.

 - Experts estimate that the economic impact of the opioid epidemic on Tampa Bay is roughly $25 billion lost each year in gross regional product, and 35,000 workers sidelined from the labor force.

 You can read our preliminary analysis of Tampa Bay’s opioid epidemic by downloading the report below:

-During 2021 and 2022, Project Opioid Tampa Bay will educate the community by publishing in-depth research about the opioid epidemic and identifying the types of treatment and resources available in Tampa Bay.
+Project Opioid Tampa Bay’s next phase of research will examine the state of intervention, prevention, and harm reduction initiatives throughout the region.
 By early 2022, we will develop a strategy to substantially reduce opioid deaths in our region, and we will move into the execution phase.

 Project Opioid Tampa Bay honors the thousands of individuals working on the front lines in the battle to end this epidemic.
 Our efforts are intended to be collaborative, complementary and constructive, bringing new energy, new conversations and, ultimately, more resources to this effort.